dsp-jetpack/JetPack/doc/deployment_guide.md

 ```

 Failed software deployment reports also contain the reason for failure.
-Use the software deployment uuid to display all the information.
+Use the software deployment UUID to display all the information.

 ```bash
 $ openstack software deployment show <uuid>
 ```

-### Post Deployment Steps
+### Post deployment steps

 Flavors created on the OVS-DPDK enabled compute nodes need to have the following metadata tags: